Last Updated on February 25, 2026 by Maged kamel

 The moment value at point B’ is estimated as equal to (3/32)*wL^2, and the moment value at point C’ is estimated as equal to ((15/(16*8))*wL^2.
 The moment at point c is equal to (1/8)*wL^2.
 Exploring the moment values for segment AC, we find that the maximum value is WL^2/8.

-Now, we will apply the equation to get the Cb value-bracing at the midpoint of a beam-uniform load.
+Now, we will apply the equation to obtain the Cb value for bracing at the midpoint of a beam under uniform load.
 The maximum moment is w*l2/8, which will be multiplied by 12.50 for the numerator.
 For the denominator, we will sum 2.5*Max +3Ma’, 4Mb’, and 3Mc’.

-The Cb value for a simply supported beam will be found to be equal to 1.3, which matches the Cb value for the second case in Table 3-1.
+The Cb value for a simply supported beam is 1.3, which matches the Cb value for the second case in Table 3-1.

 The Cb value for segment Bc will be equal to 1.3 because of the symmetry.

-If you wish to compare the value of Cb based on the equation to the old expression for CB, we will find that the old value of Cb will be equal to 1.75 since M1/M2 will be equal to zero.
+If you wish to compare the value of Cb from the equation to the old expression for CB, you will find that the old value of Cb is 1.75, since M1/M2 is zero.
 Please refer to the following slide image for more illustration.
 The next slide details how to find the old Cb value.

 CB value-bracing at the midpoint of a beam with a central load for a simple beam, two cases

-For the cases that we will include in post 18b, I have highlighted the two cases of Cb for a simple beam under central load.
+For the cases we will include in post 18b, I have highlighted the two Cb cases for a simple beam under a central load.
 The difference in the CB values depends on the number of braces for each beam.

-The first case is the case of two bracings at the edge for the simple beam, in which the maximum positive value equals PL/4, where P is the Load and L is the span, and it is located at the midpoint of the beam.
+The first case is two bracings at the edge of the simple beam, where the maximum positive value equals PL/4, where P is the Load and L is the span, and it is located at the midpoint of the beam.
 The span AB is divided into four quarters between the two supports, and we can see that MA’=PL/8 which is the same value as Mc’.

-We will find the Cb value-bracing at the midpoint of a beam under the central load.
+We will find the Cb value for bracing at the midpoint of a beam under the central load.
 The Cb value is estimated based on the equation, the Cb for part AB = 1.32, which matches Table 3.1.

 The maximum positive value equals PL/4, where P is the Load and L is the span, and it is located at the midpoint of the beam.
 The mid span AB is divided into four quarters between the two supports, and we can see that MA’=PL/8 which is the same value as Mc’.